allinurl/goaccess/README.md

 database should perform slightly better than GLib Hash Tables.

 ## Command Line / Config Options ##
-The following options can also be supplied to the command or specified in the configuration file:
+The following options can be supplied to the command or specified in the configuration file.
+If specified in the configuration file, long options need to be used without prepending `--`.

 | Command Line Option                | Description                                                   |
 | -----------------------------------|---------------------------------------------------------------|